FOOD THAT DOES MORE

 TO WORK

-Shepherd Food Bank of Maine, Harvesting Good is transforming the food system as we know it.
-We’ve built a food processing infrastructure that fights hunger by supporting the agriculture economy in the Northeast, increasing market demand for local produce, and creating a channel of healthy food for hunger-relief organizations.
+A for-profit public benefit corporation and a subsidiary of Good Shepherd Food Bank of Maine, Harvesting Good is transforming the food system as we know it.
+We’ve built a food processing infrastructure that fights hunger by supporting the agriculture economy in the Northeast, increasing market demand for local produce, and creating a channel of healthy food for hunger relief organizations.

 Our mission is to ensure equitable access to nutritious food for all and strengthen regional food systems by creating food processing infrastructure for farmers in the Northeast.